sensei-hacker/inavwiki/Modes.md

 ### CAMSTAB

-Enables the servo gimbal
+Allows a Pan, Tilt or Roll servo's to be used as an actively stabilized gimbal.
+The dedicated axis for each servo is selected in the mixer tab.

 ### FAILSAFE

 Lets you activate flight controller failsafe with an aux channel.
+This mode is primarily designed to manually test if failsafe will work when required.
 Read [Failsafe page](https://github.com/iNavFlight/inav/wiki/Failsafe) for more info.

 ### FLAPERON (FW)